tqtifnypmb/huntaway/README.md

 ###Request

 Request represent a HTTP request which is going to be sent.
-You need this only when you want to do some configurate before the request's sent.
+You need this only when you want to do some configurations before the request's sent.

 ```